AlexisDeseure/A_guinea_pig_for_deep_learning_with_many_classes/README.md

 ## About the project

-This project aims to train and analyze a classification model with Pytorch (ResNet50 on ImageNet) to evaluate the impact of regularization on the detection performance of 1000 classes and find the best hyper-parameter values for the global optimization problem, for each class and the loss assiociated with the use of the global optimizer.
+This project aims to train and analyze a classification model with Pytorch (ResNet50 on ImageNet) to evaluate the impact of regularization on the detection performance of 1000 classes and find the best hyper-parameter values for the global optimization problem, for each class and the loss associated with the use of the global optimizer (for more information check the [associated documents](./documents)).

 ## Table of Contents
 - [Getting Started](#getting-started)